Vasant Parikh

 Vasant Vrajlal Parikh (14 February 1929 ― 16 March 2007) was an Indian politician, social worker, writer, eye surgeon and Ayurveda doctor from Gujarat.

 Biography

-Parikh was born on 14 February 1929 at Vadnagar (now in Mehsana district, Gujarat, India) in a Vaishnava family.
+Parikh was born on 14 February 1929 at Vadnagar (now in Mehsana district, Gujarat, India) in a Hindu Vaishnav family.
 He became orphan when he was one and half years old.
 He was raised by his uncle and aunt, first in Bombay and then in Vadnagar.
 He studied Ayurveda at Jamnagar Ayurveda College and served as a doctor in government hospital for brief period.
 He studied in Bombay and became an eye surgeon.
 With Dr. Dwarkadas Joshi, he founded the Nagrik Mandal Hospital in Vadnagar where he served for rest of his life.
 He started a TB Hospital in memory of his sister.